Massachusetts Drunk Driving Attorney

 The Real Deal on 2nd Offense OUI Penalties:

 See my second offense OUI penalties page for detail on the implications of a 2nd offense drunk driving defense.
 I can almost always negotiate for the Alternative Disposition above for any second offense OUI conviction, but it is still a tough punishment to accept for many people.
-Given that there isn't that much risk of a worse outcome if you choose to fight the case in court, most people choose to take a chance at no penalty, even on a weak case.
+Given that there isn't that much risk of a worse outcome if you choose to fight the case in court, most people choose to take a chance at beating the case and getting no penalty, even if the case may be weak - sometimes you don't have much to lose by fighting it.

 Remember, even if the prior is in another state, or decades old, you will be forced to get an interlock device installed in your car as a condition of license reinstatement.
 The Registry is harsh on this point, and there is nothing any lawyer can do about it.
 If you are facing a 2nd offense DUI, this in itself is a good reason to strongly consider fighting the case.